2022 ATSE WEBINAR SERIES

 Her work on electronic skin and wearable sensors has been patented and her group now works collaboratively with multiple industry and design partners to commercialise the technology for healthcare and aged care.

-She is a migrant Australian and a passionate advocate for diversity and is on the Board of Directors for Women in STEM Australia and on the Advisory board for STEM Sisters.
+She is a migrant Australian and a passionate advocate for diversity.
+She is co-chair of Women in STEMM Australia and on the Advisory board for STEM Sisters.

 Cameron van den Dungen